wlach/gtha-electrification/pages/financials.md

 1. The Ontario government continues to allow net metering under the current terms.
 1. The system doesn't require repairs or maintenance outside of the warranty, which would also cost money.

-Limitations aside, I think the overall picture holds: this isn't a great business case and illustrates the challenges of residential solar in Ontario.
+Limitations aside, I think the overall picture holds: while not _absolutely_ horrible, a 15+ year payback period doesn't feel great and illustrates the challenges of residential solar in Ontario.